deeNair/word_scramble_game/README.md

 4.The question with randomId is displayed with corresponding options also this function  restarts the timer.

-5.The guessbutton the user clicks invokes the event listeneres myGuess1,
+5.The guess button the user clicks invokes the event listeneres myGuess1,myGuess2,myGuess3,myGuess4.

-6.The guesses are checked in a if else loop to match the key ans in the array questions[randomID] with random id tht was generated and result displayed invoking the corresponding dom elements.
+6.The guesses are checked in a if else loop to match the key ans in the array questions[randomID] with random id tht was generated and result is displayed invoking the corresponding dom elements.